redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 └───────────┘       └────────────┘
 ```

-These tables don't have any foreign keys (`productId` or `categoryId`), how do they keep track of each other?
+These tables don't have any foreign keys (`productId` or `categoryId`) so how do they keep track of each other?
 Generally you'll create a *join table* between the two that references each other's foreign key:

 ```
 ┌───────────┐      ┌───────────────────┐       ┌────────────┐